Advantages of Dental Bridges

 Find Out if a Dental Implant is Right For You

-The best dental implant candidates are in good health, have healthy gum tissues and adequate bone in the jaw to support the implant.
+The best dental implant candidates are in good health, and have healthy gum tissues and adequate bone in the jaw to support the implant.

 We welcome you to read more about dental implants at Downtown Dental Group in Nanaimo on our website and to contact us to book an appointment.
 We look forward to meeting you soon!

-Perhaps you have a root canal treated tooth that needs strengthening, a CEREC same day crownbroken or misshapen tooth, or one that’s been weakened by large cavities?
+Perhaps you have a root canal-treated tooth that needs strengthening, a CEREC same day crownbroken or misshapen tooth, or one that’s been weakened by large cavities?
 If this is the case you may need a dental crown –and this post is for you.

 Like most scientific fields, dental technology and knowledge have advanced in the realm of dental crowns and the traditional approach is no longer the only choice.

-Downtown Nanaimo Dental Group is proud to offer CEREC, also known as same day or same appointment dental crowns.
+Downtown Nanaimo Dental Group is proud to offer CEREC, also known as same-day or same-appointment dental crowns.
 The whole crown process is completed in one visit with no need for a temporary crown.

 CEREC is a sophisticated computer-aided system for producing durable high-quality ceramic restorations.
-It is simple to use, fast and is excellent for conserving the natural tooth.
+It is simple to use, fast and excellent for conserving the natural tooth.
 It is ideal for patients who want a solid ceramic, authentic tooth-coloured alternative to traditional crowns made of metal or gold – all completed in one visit.

 If a CEREC crown is not right for your circumstances, dental crowns done by an aesthetically trained dentist are significantly more natural looking and shaped to fit your smile, preserve more of the original tooth structure, and the temporary crown used in the process is so natural looking and functional that many people would be happy to keep it.